boobo94/boobo94.github.io/_drafts/2021-11-11-web3-for-developers.md

 Should you start learning classic programming?
 Probably helps you a lot to have a solid background in programming, but literally you can learn it on the way.

-## What is Defi?
+## What is DeFi?

 Definition

 > Short for decentralized finance, DeFi is an umbrella term for peer-to-peer financial services on public blockchains, primarily Ethereum.

-1DeFi (or “decentralized finance”) is an umbrella term for financial services on public blockchains, primarily Ethereum.
+> DeFi (or “decentralized finance”) is an umbrella term for financial services on public blockchains, primarily Ethereum.
 With DeFi, you can do most of the things that banks support — earn interest, borrow, lend, buy insurance, trade derivatives, trade assets, and more — but it’s faster and doesn’t require paperwork or a third party.

-### What are the benefits?
+### What are the benefits of DeFI?

 - Open: You don’t need to apply for anything or “open” an account.
 You just get access by creating a wallet.
 - Pseudonymous: You don’t need to provide your name, email address, or any personal information.